 To ensure a safe and positive experience for users, Google requires that advertisers comply with all applicable laws and regulations in addition to the Google Ads policies.
 Ads, extensions, destinations, and other content that violate these policies can be blocked on the Google Ads platform and associated networks.
 Below is a list of various ways we enforce policies and laws.

 Ad or extension disapproval

-Ads and extensions that don't follow Google Ads policies may be disapproved.
+Ads and extensions that don't follow Google Ads policies will be disapproved.
 A disapproved ad won't be able to run until the policy violation is fixed and the ad is approved.
 In Google Ads, this will be noted in the Status column.
-Learn how to fix a disapproved ad
+Learn how to fix a disapproved ad.

-An account may be suspended if you have several violations or a serious violation.
-If this happens, all ads in the suspended account will stop running, and we may no longer accept advertising from you.
-Any related accounts may also be suspended, and your new accounts may be automatically suspended.
-Learn more about suspended accounts
+If we suspend your account, all ads in the suspended account will stop running, and we will no longer accept advertising from you.
+Any related accounts (for example, accounts using the same payment method) will also be suspended, and any new accounts you create will be automatically suspended.
+Learn more about suspended accounts.